MeltwaterArchive/datasift-node/README.md

 - You have a DataSift account (username and API key) available from http://datasift.com

 ## Install
-- Using npm `npm install datasift`
+- Using npm `npm install datasift-node-sdk`
 - Add it to your project `require('datasift');`

 ## StreamConsumer Use